phax/as2-lib/README.md

 # News and noteworthy

+* v4.4.3 - work in progress
+    * Fixed an unintended quoting of HTTP header values when reading an MDN
 * v4.4.2 - 2019-08-30
     * Updated to ph-commons 9.3.6
     * Changed Automatic-Module-Name of "as2-lib" to `com.helger.as2lib`